King County Comprehensive Plan: Proposing a change - the amendment process

 Docket Forms can be submitted anytime, but must be submitted by the last business day in December in order to be considered in the next appropriate amendment.
 There is no fee for submitting a Docket Form.
 Please refer to the docketing process page for instructions.

 If the docket requires a change in a land use designation, those who submitted the docket will be referred to the second step, which is the process for obtaining a site-specific land use amendment.
 Property owners submitting a rezone request that does not require a land use change will be directed to the Zone Reclassification process.

-A site-specific amendment application requires a filing fee and review by the King County Hearing Examiner.
+A site-specific amendment application requires a filing fee (see guide 8), a staff review and recommendation, and a review by the King County Hearing Examiner.
 Each request is considered separately.
 The Hearing Examiner then batches all recommendations and sends them to the King County Council by January 15 of each year for consideration during the annual Comprehensive Plan amendment process.

 There is no deadline for submittal of site-specific land use amendments, however, to be considered during the following year's amendment process, submitting the request by June 1 is recommended.

 Property owners seeking site-specific changes to the Comprehensive Plan must:

 - Submit a Docket Form and receive a reply from King County which will provide an evaluation of the request.